Federal court revokes oil and gas leases, citing climate change - The Boston Globe

 Any disruptions that revoking the lease sales might cause, he wrote, “do not outweigh the seriousness of the NEPA error in this case and the need for the agency to get it right.”

-Drilling for gas and oil on public lands and federal waters accounts for about 25% of the nation’s greenhouse gas emissions.
+Emissions from burning fossil fuels produced on federal lands and waters account for about 25 percent of the nation’s greenhouse gas emissions.
 But despite its bold promises, the Biden administration has moved cautiously over the past year on whether to restrict drilling.
 With gas prices rising and Republicans eager to blame the administration, environmental activists have accused the administration of sacrificing aggressive action for political expediency.

 In November, for example, the Interior Department issued a long-awaited report that was supposed to determine the future of federal oil and gas leasing.
 It skirted the question of ending the practice and instead recommended the government charge companies higher rates to drill.